 Is the site served by transit?
-If so, describe type and level of service.
+If so, describe type and level of service and how it will enhance or be enhanced by the presence of transit?
+Are there plans to provide or expand transit service in the vicinity of the proposed project?

 Cobb Community Transit (CCT) Route 20 operates along South Cobb Drive to the west of the proposed development.
-However, stops are not located within an immediate distance of the proposed site hindering easy access to public transportation services.
+However, stops are not located within an immediate distance of the proposed site, hindering easy access to public transportation services.